 - The virus responsible for shingles can be spread to a person who has not had chickenpox disease or vaccinations when a person comes into contact with the fluid contained in the rash blisters, either directly or indirectly.

 - You can’t catch shingles from another person with shingles.

 - Shingles is caused by the same virus responsible for chickenpox.

-- Treatment is most effective within three days of the rash appearing.
+- Treatment is most effective within 3 days of the rash appearing.

 Symptoms of shingles

-Shingles is a skin rash characterised by pain and blistering which usually appears on one side of the face or body.
-Tender, painful skin, tiredness, headache and photophobia may occur 2 to 3 days before the skin turns red and breaks out in tiny fluid-filled blisters.
+Shingles is a characterised by pain and which usually appears on one side of the face or body.
+Tender, painful skin, tiredness, and photophobia may occur 2 to 3 days before the skin turns red and breaks out in tiny fluid-filled blisters.

 Shingles can affect any part of the body, including the face.
 Classically, the rash caused by shingles often takes the shape of a belt from the midline on one side of the body.
 The rash forms its characteristic pattern because the virus works down the nerves that branch out from the spinal cord.
 The chest and lumbar region are most commonly affected.

 The rash usually lasts about 10 to 15 days.
 During that time, a scaly crust might appear.
 Once the attack is over, the skin usually returns to normal, but there can be some scarring or a secondary bacterial infection in severe cases.

 How shingles is spread to a person who has not had chickenpox disease or vaccinations